 I am an enrolled student and struggling due to COVID-19, what should I do?

 We are here to support you during these challenging times.
 Whether you are struggling emotionally, academically or financially, we want to know and will do our best to connect you with resources to assist you.
-Complete the Request Assistance Form if you are in need of financial support.
+We are here to support you during these challenging times.
+Whether you are struggling emotionally, academically or financially, we want to know and will do our best to connect you with resources to assist you.
+In addition, complete the Complete the Request Assistance Form if you are in need of financial support.

 How do I sell my textbooks that I no longer need?

 Book buyback is being offered in-store or online at the Northeast Hawks Shop.
 If selling back online, add your ISBN from the back of your textbook to the cart, print off a pre-paid shipping label, package it, and ship back.
 A check will be mailed to you for the amount of the buyback price of the book.

 How do I return my rental textbooks?

 Rental returns may be mailed back to the Hawks Shop or they may be dropped off in a bag at the rental return box outside the library on the Norfolk campus.
 Please include your name and student ID when returning textbooks.
 All rental books will have a rental label on the back of the book.
 Please only return rental books.